 Rosa and Gerhard Katz were part of the first deportation from Göppingen on November 28, 1941, when they were hauled off to Riga and probably shot in the forest of Bikernieki.
-Presumably Emil and Fritz suffered the same fate.
+Presumably Fritz suffered the same fate.

 The parents Wilhelm and Johannette, then childless lived on with Max Hirsch at Spitalstraße.
 After Max Hirsch was forced to move to the old-age-home Eschenau, the Katz’ had to leave the familiar apartment and found accommodation with the Geschmays at Metzgerstraße 16 (see stumbling stone-biography).
 Together with their landlord and landlady the old couple was deported to Theresienstadt on August 20, 1942.
 For agonizing 18 months the Katz’ had to eke out a miserable existence.
 On May 8, 1944 Wilhelm Katz died.
 His wife Johannette passed away two weeks later.

 Many close relatives were murdered too: Jeannette’s sister Frieda Koch, Frieda’s husband Heinrich and their son Josef (Seppel) Ilse’s mother Ida Reitmann was murdered in Auschwitz.
 Ludwig Katz who was the only child, who survived the NS, flew 1937 to the USA.
 Already in 1945 his wife Irma died, he himself died without leaving children behind in Philadelphia 1975.
 Gerhard Katz, the only grandson of Wilhelm and Johannette Katz, were murdered too.